wearethoughtfox/adyen-web-sdk-sample-code/README.md

 Use this shortcut to deploy to Heroku:<br/>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/Adyen/adyen-web-sdk-sample-code)

-Alternatively, clone this repository and deploy it to your own PHP server
+Alternatively, clone this repository and deploy it to your own PHP server.

 ## Documentation

 For the complete integration guide, refer to the Adyen documentation:
-<a href="Checkout JavaScript SDK">https://docs.adyen.com/developers/checkout-javascript-sdk</a>
+<a href="Checkout Web SDK">https://docs.adyen.com/developers/checkout/web-sdk</a>

 ## License